miserablefly/teluguClass-with-Fly-SAL/Notes/Notes.md

 ## Pronouns

 These are the words for "I", "you", "we" etc. in all their different forms.
-For example, "I" can also be in the form "me", "to me", "for me", "from me".
+For example, "I" can also be in the form "me", "to me", "for me", "from me", "with me".
 These are called grammatical cases.

 ## **Unḍu** = "to be"